apache/druid/docs/tutorials/tutorial-query.md

 ### Query SQL via dsql

-For convenience, the Druid package includes a SQL command-line client, located at `bin/dsql` from the Druid package root.
+For convenience, the Druid package includes a SQL command-line client, located at `bin/dsql` in the Druid package root.

 Let's now run `bin/dsql`; you should see the following prompt: